Denis-Davidoff/dio-task/README.md

 ## Configuration with .env file

-Create a .env file in the root of the project with the following content:
+Create the .env file in the project's root with the following content:

 ```bash